Get

 9. Overstimulation

 Cats get easily overstimulated when there’s too much noise, too many people, or unfamiliar animals around.
 This can flick their brain into stealth mode as they search for escape routes, elevated corridors throughout your home, and best of all, hiding spots.
 It’s important to have at least a couple of places around your home dedicated to your cat so they have places to retreat when they’re getting overwhelmed.
-This sneaking could be easily mistaken for other types of sneaking, but you can tell it apart if your cat’s ears are laid back and they actively run away from you.
+This sneaking could be easily mistaken for other types of sneaking, but you can tell it apart if your cat’s ears are laid back and their body posture shows avoidance rather than play.

 ginger kitten hiding in its wicker pod